engroliver/student-refference/README.md

 ### Project Context

 The Heritage Bank is a mobile-responsive web application with an interactive map that allows users to explore the various heritage sites scattered across Singapore.
-The information of the heritage sites are currently retrieved from Data.gov.sg.
+The information of the heritage sites is currently retrieved from Data.gov.sg.

 ### Target Audience

 The target audiences are the locals and tourists.
-The characteristics (e.g. age, occupation, educational level, IT literacy level) of the target audiences cover a wide spectrum, hence, the web application has to be easy to use and intuitive to achieve its goal.
+The characteristics (e.g., age, occupation, educational level, IT literacy level) of the target audiences cover a wide spectrum, hence, the web application must be easy to use and intuitive to achieve its goal.

 ### Organisational Goals